Parsayarya/ATS_Project/Modelling/README.md

 The notebook guides you through the process of preparing the data, building the models, and visualizing the topics.
 Each section of the code is well-commented, providing insights into the steps involved in the analysis.

 ## License
 This project is open for researchers to use and modify.
-If you use or reference this project in your research, please acknowledge the original author(s).
+If you use or reference this project in your research, please acknowledge the original author.